 First Friday Coffee

-Join us for our next First Friday Coffee on Friday, September 7.
+Upcoming dates for First Friday Coffee on Friday, December 7 and January 4.
 This is a wonderful opportunity to combine worship and fellowship.
 First Friday Coffee takes place on the first Friday of each month immediately after the 7:00 AM Mass at St. John Evangelist.
 Join us in the Narthex for coffee and light refreshments.
 Next date, July 5th.
 We hope to see you then!